 - In 20 years, I think America will be…

-- What are your favorite kind of fireworks?
+- What is your favorite kind of fireworks?

 - In your opinion, what is the most important freedom in the Bill of Rights?